 Although most people head to Brussels for chocolate, Antwerp has great chocolate too.
 Be sure to step into Sjokolat, a cozy little chocolate shop just around the corner from Vlaaikensgang.

 What is a city without some secrets?
 Be sure to visit the Vlaaikensgang, a medieval alleyway dating back to 1591.
 This beautiful secret street, which is accessed via a door (Oude Koornmarkt 16) that does not stand out so much, is a quiet hidden place that many tourists don’t know about.

 People still live here, so it’s paramount to be considerate.
 Be sure to admire the locks, some of which were designed to make it easier to fit the key in after a lot of Belgian beer…

-If you’re interested in trying some Belgian specialities at a nicer lunch, head to Het Nieuwe Palinghuis for Belgian seafood and fish.
-The speciality is here is smoked eel, which is surprisingly delicious, although you can’t go wrong with mussels.
+If you’re interested in trying some Belgian specialties at a nicer lunch, head to Het Nieuwe Palinghuis for Belgian seafood and fish.
+The specialty is here is smoked eel, which is surprisingly delicious, although you can’t go wrong with mussels.

 Het Elfde Gebod

 …When was the last time you were at church?
 You might be ready for the confessional or a delicious honey beer after stepping into Elfde Gebod, one of the most unique cafes that I’ve visited.
 Their housemade beers, especially the Elfde Gebod Honing/Honey, are good.
 We had snacks, including fries and trappist bitterballen here, which were delicious.